 If using active dry yeast or fresh yeast – Heat up the milk and water, either in the microwave or in a saucepan, until it is “fingervarm” (finger warm), meaning it should feel warm to the touch but not hot.
 Add the yeast and stir to dissolve.
 Let it rest 5-10 minutes until it begins to froth and bubble a little bit.
 Then, add the rest of the ingredients (sugar, salt, butter, flour) and stir together with a wooden spoon.
 If the mixture seems very wet and sticky, you can add a little more flour a bit at a time.
 Once a dough starts to form, you can start kneading.

-Knead for 10-12 minutes until the dough is smooth and elastic.
+Knead for 10-12 minutes, either by hand or in a stand mixer, until the dough is smooth and elastic.
+If it sticks to your hands, add more flour.

 Oil a loaf pan (or line with parchment paper if you’re like us and your loaf pans are the opposite of non-stick).